derekbeaton/Workshops/Misc/CA_MCA/README.md

 # Overview

-A guest lecture on CA and MCA, to help illustrate (1) relying on PCA can be a crime and (2) to illustrate many of the data coding/transform strategies and overall awesomeness of multiple correspondence analysis.
+A guest lecture on CA and MCA for PSY2002: MULTIVARIATE STATISTICAL INFERENCE.
+Helps illustrate (1) relying on PCA can be a crime and (2) to illustrate many of the data coding/transform strategies and overall awesomeness of simple and multiple correspondence analysis.

 “For both \[the French and Dutch data science/analysis\] schools, coding categorical variables with the indicator matrix of dummy variables and